mithyalabs/rf-dropzone-file-picker/README.md

 In your config, add the following to get the basic dropzone file input:
 ```
 {
 	type: 'drop-file',
 	valueKey: 'myValueKey',
 	fieldProps: {}
 }

 ```
 fieldProps has the following type:
 ```
 {
 	onDropFile?: (files: File[]) => void
 	/* onDropFile is triggered soon after a file is dropped in the dropzone and has been added to the form */
 	multiple?: boolean
 	label?: string | JSX.Element
 	accept?: string,
 	readAs?: ReadAsType
 	activeClass?: string
 	defaultClass?: string
+	fullWidth?: boolean
 }
 ```
 You can customise the look of the dropzone using activeClass and defaultClass props.
 Active class contains rules that will take effect on dragging a file over the area.Eg.: backgroundColor, textColor, etc., while defaultClass is for class with rules that will not be affected by dragging a file over the area.
-Eg.: height, width, border, borderRadius, etc.
+Eg.: height, width, border, borderRadius, etc. fullWidth sets the width to 100%.
+Default is 400px.